optics-team/gohugoioTheme/README.md

-Theme for gohugo.io sites.
-More info to come.
+Theme for the Prism website, based on the theme for gohugo.io sites.